gabriaum/gabriaum/README.md

 ## About Me

-Senior Backend Developer specialized in designing and implementing scalable solutions.
+Mid-Level Backend Developer specialized in designing and implementing scalable solutions.
 With deep knowledge in multiple programming languages ​​and extensive experience with cloud technologies, I work to create robust and high-performance systems.

 ## Technology Stack